vindarel/cl-ansi-term/README.md

 - a list of regular lists, composed of string-designators
 - a list of hash-tables
 - a list of property-lists
-  - use `:plists-p t` or `(setf *prefer-plists-in-tables* t)` to help the function distinguish between a regular list of lists and a list of property-lists.
+  - use `:plist t` or `(setf *prefer-plists-in-tables* t)` to help the function distinguish between a regular list of lists and a list of property-lists.
 - a single hash-table or a single property list.

 ~~~lisp